Chris Pine, Regé-Jean Page and Justice Smith made the red carpet their runway at the 'Dungeons & Dragons' premieres

 London

-British actor Pace went shirtless for the March 23rd London premiere, sporting a thin silver chain and a fitted black suit, while Chris Pine went more traditional with a tweed suit topped off with a thick orange tie.
-Pace took it up a notch in loosely fitted sky blue suit with a textured brooch and white mesh shirt.
+British actor Page went shirtless for the March 23 London premiere, sporting a thin silver chain and a fitted black suit, while Pine went more traditional with a tweed suit topped off with a thick orange tie.
+Smith took it up a notch in loosely fitted sky blue suit with a textured brooch, white mesh shirt and chunky white shoes.

 Berlin

-The fashionistas were all smiles in Berlin on March 20, where Page settled for an all-black ensemble and silver chain necklace, while Pine went retro and settled for a tan 1970s-style suit and black turtle-neck with a thin gold chain.
-Smith, however, took it a step folder with a textured jacket and see-through turtle-neck.
+The fashionistas were all smiles in Berlin on March 20, where Page suited up in an all-black ensemble and silver chain necklace, while Pine went retro with a tan 1970s-style suit and black turtle-neck with a thin gold chain.
+Smith, however, took it a step bolder with a textured jacket and see-through turtle-neck.

 SXSW premiere in Austin

-Things were bright in Austin at the film's South by Southwest screening on March 10.
-Pace shined in a sexy jacket with an embroidered Pegasus, black pants and layered silver jewelry.
+Things were bright in Austin at the film's SXSW screening on March 10.
+Page shined in a sexy jacket with an embroidered Pegasus, black pants and layered silver jewelry.
 That was bookended by Pine's green suede suit, delicately laid over a chic open-collar green button-up shirt and sexy sunglasses.
-Smith went for a more laid-back look, in a tan cardigan over a blue button-up shirt and loose-fitting denim jeans.
+Smith went for a more laid-back look, in a rust-colored cardigan jacket over a blue button-up shirt and loose-fitting denim jeans.

-Wellness, parenting, body image and more: Get to know the who behind the hoo with Yahoo Life's newsletter.
-Sign up here.
+Dungeons & Dragons: Honor Among Thieves opens in theaters Friday, March 31.

+“You’re not a lot of fun, are you,” notes barbarian Holga (Michelle Rodriguez) to brave fighter Xenk (Regé-Jean Page) in the new “Dungeons & Dragons” film, making two jokes at once.
+The second, broader joke is that “Dungeons & Dragons: Honor Among Thieves,” hotly awaited by devotees of the decades-old role-playing game, makes darned sure to be fun, and funny — enough to laugh at itself.
+The most obvious reason for this success, besides fleet-footed direction by Jonathan Goldstein and John Francis Daley, is star Chris Pine, whose sunny charisma and smooth knack for comedy, plus an ability to seem like he’s both inside the movie and outside looking in, keeps everything bubbling.